leonp/thisdaysportion/_notes/back-to-the-gym.md

 ---
 Gyms in the UK re-opened today, for outdoor classes only.
 I got to spin for the first time since 23 December, albeit in a carpark gazebo – and it was great.

-Absurdly, the last time I was at the gym we could sweat, grunt and breathe really heavily in an enclosed studio, get changed in a cramped locker room, have a shower and then a beer in the restaurant.
+Absurdly, the last time I was at the gym we could sweat, grunt and breathe really heavily in an enclosed studio, get changed in a cramped locker room, have a shower and then a beer in the restaurant (which admittedly sounds like quite a night out).
 How fucked up was reopening the first time round?